VladimirBangPow/DataStructures/README.md

 Typically O(n) because you usually have to traverse the list from the beginning until you find the target or reach the end.

-## Singly Linked List:
-each node has a pointer to the next node only.
 ## Doubly Linked List:
 each node has pointers to both next and previous nodes.
 ## Circular Linked List: